-Do you owe money, or are you getting a fat check back from Uncle Sam?
-If the latter (75% of Americans are), before you release the balloons and throw the confetti, it might interest you to know that a giant refund isn’t cause for celebration.
+Maybe you're expecting a fat check back from Uncle Sam — the majority of taxpayers end up getting a refund, after all.
+But before you release the balloons and throw the confetti, it might interest you to know that a giant refund isn’t cause for celebration.
 (What’s that, you say?
 Why wouldn’t I want a pile of cash with my name on it?)

 Why You Don’t Want a Big Tax Refund

 It’s not the smartest financial plan, especially if you’re lugging around credit card debt, student loans or a negative balance of any kind.
-Instead of loaning that money to the government, you could be making that money work for you—and earning interest on it at the same time, says LearnVest Planning Services certified financial planner ™ Lorrie Minor.
+Instead of loaning that money to the government, you could be making that money work for you—and earning interest on it at the same time.

-Here’s what you could be doing with your money if you had had it for that year.
-Let’s assume you had $2,800, the amount of the average refund in 2012.
+Here’s what you could be doing with your money if you had it for that year.
+Let’s assume you had $2,800, around the amount of the average refund.

 How to Fix the Problem

 If you’re getting $200 back in April, there’s no need to go rushing to your benefits department to adjust your withholding.
 But if your refund is closer to $1,000 to $2,000, and especially if the amount is a relatively big percent of your income, you should consider making an adjustment.
-Your best bet: the I.R.S.’s withholding calculator.
+Your best bet: the IRS’s withholding calculator.
 It requires some information, such as how much in taxes has been withheld so far this year, so you’ll probably want your most recent paycheck handy, as well as your most recent tax return.
 Once you find out what your withholding should be, you can file a new W-4 with your employer, sit back and wait for your fatter paycheck.
-(Find out how with our checklist: I Want to Fill Out My W-4 Withholding Form.)

 But Wait a Minute ...

-This theory—that money in your pocket is better than money you’re loaning to the federal government—only works if you can exhibit some self-control.
-If extra cash every month is merely going to go toward eating out more often or buying yourself the next iPhone—what we call Lifestyle Choices, as opposed to Financial Priorities such as contributing to retirement or savings, or paying debt—then you’d be better off leaving well enough alone.
-“For some people, it really is a form of forced savings,” Minor says.
-“And a lot of people actually like getting tax refunds.”
+This theory — that money in your pocket is better than money you’re loaning to the federal government — only works if you can exhibit some self-control.
+If extra cash every month will go toward eating out more often or buying yourself the next iPhone — lifestyle choices, as opposed to financial priorities such as contributing to retirement or savings, or paying debt — then you’d be better off leaving well enough alone.
+Forced savings is better than no savings.